russmckendrick/records/content/albums/legend-the-best-of-bob-marley-and-the-wailers-4418438/index.md

 ---
 title: "Bob Marley & The Wailers - Legend - The Best Of Bob Marley And The Wailers"
-album_artist: "Bob Marley & The Wailers"
+artist: "Bob Marley & The Wailers"
-album_title: "Legend - The Best Of Bob Marley And The Wailers"
+album_name: "Legend - The Best Of Bob Marley And The Wailers"
 date: 2016-06-21
 release_id: "4418438"
 slug: "legend-the-best-of-bob-marley-and-the-wailers-4418438"
+hideSummary: true
 cover:
     image: "legend-the-best-of-bob-marley-and-the-wailers-4418438.jpg"
+    alt: "Legend - The Best Of Bob Marley And The Wailers by Bob Marley & The Wailers"
+    caption: "Legend - The Best Of Bob Marley And The Wailers by Bob Marley & The Wailers"
-tags: ["Reggae"]
+genres: ["Reggae"]
-hideSummary: true
+styles: ["Reggae", "Roots Reggae"]
 ---

 ## Tracklisting